DeSevilla/FractalGen/README.md

     * xpixels: how many pixels wide the images should be
     * ypixels: how many pixels tall the images should be
   * frames: integer, how many frames to generate (if 1, will not animate)
-  * seconds: float, how long the animation should be
+  * seconds: float, how long the animation should be.
+Defaults to frames / 24.
   * colormap: string, name of a MatPlotLib colormap that defines how to color the display.
     See https://matplotlib.org/stable/tutorials/colors/colormaps.html for more options and info.
     I like cm.inferno, cm.viridis, and cm.plasma; cm.prism is amusingly ugly.